Last Updated on June 11, 2021 by Oddmund Groette

 Amibroker vs. Multicharts

 Because Multicharts has the same programming language as Tradestation, EasyLanguage, Multicharts has quickly attracted a lot of traders worldwide.
-It’s easy to understand the interface, and just like Tradestation you can easily make the step from backtesting to going live.
+It’s easy to understand the interface, and just like Tradestation, you can easily make the step from backtesting to live trading.
 But Multicharts has, unlike Tradestation, its own Quotemanager where you feed your program from whatever provider you like.

 Amibroker vs. Ninjatrader